solita/solita.github.com/_posts/2012-12-11-formal-methods.md

 title: A case for formal computer science
 author: lokori
 excerpt: To write great programs, one needs to know the theory of programming.
 Hacking is the fun part, but mastery requires more.
+tags:
+- NP
+- Turing
+- graph
+- algorithm
-tags: NP, Turing, graph, algorithm, computer science
+- computer science
 ---

 ### Practical programming over theory of programming? ###